 Shelter/NFIs: As at June 2021, at least 125,774 IDPs were living in 34 displacement sites across eight districts in Cabo Delgado.
 In nearly 30% of the sites, IDPs have not received shelter assistance.
 Almost 10,000 IDPs, primarily in Metuge district, do not have access to emergency shelters and are sleeping outdoors.
 IDPs also urgently need blankets, clothes, and mosquito nets. ?

 Food security: Escalating violence and displacement have worsened the food security situation in affected areas.
-As at July 2021, over 228,000 people in Cabo Delgado face Crisis (IPC Phase 3) or Emergency (IPC Phase 4) levels of food insecurity.
-At least 75,000 children are suffering from or at risk of acute malnutrition. ?
+Over 800,000 people in Cabo Delgado, Niassa and Nampula provinces face Crisis (IPC Phase 3) or Emergency (IPC Phase 4) levels of food insecurity for the period from November 2021 to March 2022.?

 Protection: Continued and increasing levels of conflict and displacement have resulted in protection needs.
 Overcrowding in shelters and a lack of livelihood opportunities increase the risk of sexual exploitation and abuse.
 Women and girls are at particular risk of kidnapping, rape, forced marriage, and forced prostitution.?

-Health: 36% of health facilities in Cabo Delgado have been damaged or destroyed as a result of the conflict.
+Health: 33% of health facilities in Cabo Delgado have been damaged or destroyed as a result of the conflict.
 This has reduced the capacity to detect and respond to disease outbreaks, including cholera, measles, and COVID-19.
-At least 1.2 million people have limited access to healthcare, including HIV, malaria, and tuberculosis treatment.
+At least 778,000 people need healthcare for HIV, malaria, and tuberculosis treatment.
 There is a need to ensure the continuity of sexual and reproductive health services, as well as gender-based violence prevention and response services. ?